sriharsha0806/Face-Verification/README.md

 # Face-Verification
-This repository about the implementation of Deep Neural network model used for face verification.
+This repository about the implementation of Siamese Neural network model used for face verification.
 The dataset used for this task is IMDB-WIKI-face images Dataset.

 [Link](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/)